melissajohnsonolson/Chemistry-Award-Matching/README.md

   </tbody>
 </table>

-Here we filter by program elements to ensure only the core research programs are considered. the pgms parameter can be changed for any set of research programs one may want to examine (for example, to include Major Research Instrumetation or Research Exeperiences of Undergradutes).
-Here we also generate lists of 'stop' words and punctuation to remove and instantiate a lemmatizer to help clean up the abstract text.
+Here we filter by program elements to ensure only the core research programs are considered.
+The pgms parameter can be changed for any set of research programs one may want to examine (for example, to include Major Research Instrumetation or Research Exeperiences of Undergradutes).
+Here we also generate lists of 'stop' words and punctuation to remove, and instantiate a lemmatizer to help clean up the abstract text.

 <div class="cell border-box-sizing code_cell rendered">
 <div class="input">